NguyenHongQuang116/Deep_Learning_Models_Lake_segmentation_SARdata/README.md

 For YOLO model we used the original code of the model developer, access this link: https://github.com/ultralytics/ultralytics

-The fine-tunned SAM code was modify from https://github.com/ArminMoghimi/Fine-tune-the-Segment-Anything-Model-SAM-.
+The SAM fine-tuned code was modify from https://github.com/ArminMoghimi/Fine-tune-the-Segment-Anything-Model-SAM-.
 Hence, other users should refer to this link to access original code.